 While most of our articles are assigned, we do accept unsolicited submissions (written, videos and audio) for the following columns (below).
 Please query first, before sending us your submission.

-Through this column, we give insight into on a current social issue by profiling people from a ministry or non-profit organization currently working to combat it.
+Through this column, we give insight into on a current social issue by profiling individual community leaders from a ministry or non-profit organization currently working to combat it.

 Profiles should be able to draw the reader in, through telling details.
 What makes this issue so important?
 What drives the person featured to commit to this work?
 How do they go about challenging it in their day-to-day lives?
 And how does their faith play a role in the work that they do?
 At the end of the day, we want the reader to be able to catch wind of the same trailblazing spirit that propels this person forward.
 We want to truly feel a connection with the featured person.

 Profiles are not just a list of facts but rather are meant to tell a real, yet heartfelt story.
 It doesn’t paint the person to be a hero either, but rather a human that faces daily challenges but has determined not to be deterred by the odds.

 The kind of people we look to profile are faith-based leaders, activists, missionaries and humanitarians that have dedicated their lives to some greater cause either in the community or worldwide.